Working with Dimensions

 |Code||Name||Dimension Value Type|

 For the two main geographic areas, Americas and Europe, you add subcategories for regions by indenting the dimension values.
 This will let you report on sales or expenses in regions, and get totals for the larger geographic areas.
-You could also choose to use countries or regions as your dimension values, or states or cities, depending on your business.
+You could also choose to use countries or regions as your dimension values, or counties or cities, depending on your business.

 For DEPARTMENT, you add the following dimension values: